lauralinares/collaborativetranslation/README.md

 Dear Aileen,

+The articles will be published online, as well as on a special issue of the client's magazine focusing on Irish women in history, aimed at a general (Irish and British mostly) readership.
+The layout will be the same and indeed should be preserved, but there is a certain flexibility, so the word count does not need to be exactly the same.

+Many thanks,
+The BY&Partners

+--

+Dear Laura,

+I have a few questions from the translators regarding the audience for this translation.

+Can you let me know where the articles will be published, in a magazine or newspaper etc.?

+What type of readership will there be?

+Will they be published in exactly the same format as the current documents, and is this layout to be preserved for each language?

+Does the word count need to be similar for each language?

+Thanks for your help,

+Regards,
+Aileen

+--

+Dear Aileen,

 Many thanks for your message and the information about the translation.
 I'm afraid, however, that the translation quote you are providing me with is beyond our means at the moment.
 I understand that this might taking into account the urgency of the project, but I would please ask you to consider that this is for a non-profit client who is working to visibilize Irish women and does not have a large budget.

 Please also bear in mind that the texts will be published and we are very happy to name the translators, so this could be a great opportunity for portfolio building.
 We are currently prepared to invest 1800 euros in this project.
 Is this something you and your team could consider?